A radial scalar product for Kerr quasinormal modes: Evaluation of scalar products

 In \eqn{e9}, $\tx{argmin}$ outputs the values for which $S$ is minimized in $\tx{K}_0$ and $\tx{K}_2$, $\tx{mean}_z$ computes the unweighted mean over values of $z$, $\tx{min}_z$ returns the smallest value of a quantity in $z$, and $\tx{max}_z$ returns the largest value of a quantity in $z$.
 In practice, one has a number of remaining options for actually evaluating \eqn{e3}.
 For the evaluation of \eqn{e9}, it is found to be useful to densely sample, on log-scale, $z$ near $0$ and $1$.
-The coordinate freedom associated with $x_0$ introduces oscillations into $\xi(z)$ which must be well resolved for the accurate determination of $\tx{K}_0$ and $\tx{K}_2$.
-Similarly, for the evaluation of \eqn{e3}, one will want to densely sample near the boundaries; it is found that $z=\frac{1}{2}(1+\sin(t \pi/2))$, with $t\in(-1,1)$ is sufficient for this purpose.
+The coordinate freedom associated with $\tx{x}_0$ introduces oscillations into $\xi(z)$ which must be well resolved for the accurate determination of $\tx{K}_0$ and $\tx{K}_2$.
+Similarly, for the evaluation of \eqn{e3}, one will want to densely sample near the boundaries; it is found that $z=\frac{1}{2}(1+\sin(t \pi/2))$, with $t$ uniformly spaced on $(-1,1)$, is sufficient for this purpose.
 For the determination of $\tx{K}_0$ and $\tx{K}_2$, and for the evaluation of \eqn{e3}, it is found that at least $10^4$ points in $z$ are needed for robust results.
 With these details in hand, it is now possible to compute the integration path, $\xi(z)$, and related scalar-products, \eqn{e3}, using e.g. $5^{\text{th}}$ order spline integration~\cite{2020SciPy-NMeth}. \Fig{F1} shows three example integration paths, $\xi(z)$, set against contours of the weight function, $\tx{W}(\xi)$, in the complex plane.
 In focus is the effect of \bh{} spin $a$.
 The result for $a=0$ is qualitatively similar to that for $a=0.7$.
 Branch cuts are visible as overlapping horizontal contours along the real line for $\xi<0$ and $\xi>1$.
 The shape of integration paths are seen to vary significantly with increasing \bh{} spin, changing most drastically near the extremal limit, $a=M$.
-For $a=0.99$ (the central panel), the integration path appears to cross the branch cut many times.
+For $a=0.99$ (the central panel), the integration path appears to cross the branch cut\footnote{{For complex numbers $y$, We define the principle branch of $\log(y)$ by taking $\arg(y)\in(-\pi,\pi)$ and place the branch cut on the line defined by $\Re(y)<0$.
+As seen in \fig{F1}, this convention results in a branch cut along $Re\xi<0$ (for powers of $\xi$), and another along $Re\xi>1$ (for powers of $1-\xi$).}} many times.
 The top panel of \fig{F2} shows this in detail.
-There, the apparent crossing of branch cuts is an artifact of presentation: $\xi(z)$ actually runs along all branches the Riemann surface defined by $\tx{W}(z)$, but in \fig{F1}, only a single branch of $\tx{W}(\xi)$ is shown~\cite{kuijlaars2003orthogonality}.
+There, the apparent crossing of branch cuts is an artifact of presentation: $\xi(z)$ actually runs along all branches of the Riemann surface defined by $\tx{W}(z)$, but in \fig{F1}, only a single branch of $\tx{W}(\xi)$ is shown~\cite{kuijlaars2003orthogonality}.
 This can be understood by noting that the transformed scaler-product, \eqn{e3}, uses an integration path that follows the real line, where there are no branch cuts.
 This is shown explicitly in the bottom panel of \fig{F2}.